 Rachel lives in San Francisco's East Bay with her husband, son, twin daughters, and pet cat, Zeke.
 She volunteers her time at a number of community organizations including Wildwood Elementary School, Piedmont Swim Team, and Fix our Ferals.

 Kristin is responsible for the staffing, supervision, and training of personnel in the Training Department on GDB's California campus, as well as the California campus Nursing Department and GDB's Apprentice Program.
 She also shares dual responsibility with the VP of Training Operations OR for personnel within the Client Services Department and ensures that GDB provides a graduate follow-up program that promotes the useful life and effectiveness of each team.

 Kristin has a BS in Psychobiology with a concentration in Neuroscience from the University of California at Riverside, and always had a strong interest in teaching, coaching, and mentoring as she progressed through college.
 She holds an MA in Special Education, with a concentration in Orientation and Mobility from San Francisco State University.

 Kristin loves to cook for people, grow fruits and veggies, and hike.
-She lives in Petaluma, Calif., with her partner and their pet Vizsla dog and cat.
+She lives in Petaluma, Calif., with her wife and daughter and their two dogs.